Monetag

 To begin, create a publisher account, add your site address under the Sites tab, and verify ownership.

-On the next screen, you’ll see available ad formats.
-Choose the MultiTag option.
+On the next screen, you’ll see the available tag options.
+Select the MultiTag option.

 Name your tag and click Get Tag.

-You will receive the MultiTag script, which you can paste into your site’s source code.
+You will receive the MultiTag script, which you then paste into your site’s source code in the location you prefer for ad serving.

-After installing the code, track performance on the Zones page inside the Sites tab.
+After installation, review performance on the Zones page inside the Sites tab.

-For deeper reporting, open the Statistics tab.
-Ads served via the MultiTag are indicated by the Multi property in the table.
+For additional reporting, use the Statistics tab.
+Ads served through the MultiTag are indicated by the Multi property in the table.

-In practice, earning is straightforward: get your site approved, place the MultiTag, drive real traffic to the pages where ads can be shown, and then withdraw once you reach the platform’s minimum payout threshold.
+In most cases, the workflow is simple: get the site approved, place the MultiTag, ensure the site receives real user traffic, and withdraw once your balance meets the platform’s minimum payout threshold.

-Payment options and payout terms are set inside your account and can vary by location.
-Common withdrawal methods include bank transfer and popular e-wallet options shown in the Payments area.
-A minimum payout threshold applies (often different by method), and payouts are processed on a set schedule displayed in your dashboard once your balance is eligible.
+Payment options and payout terms are managed inside your account and can differ by location.
+Common withdrawal methods include bank transfer and e-wallet options shown under the Payments area.
+A minimum payout threshold typically applies (and may vary by method), and payouts follow a schedule displayed in your dashboard once your balance is eligible.

 Why Use Monetag: Key Benefits